De Havilland Mosquito: Operational history

 Bombing of the Gestapo headquarters in the Shellhus, Copenhagen, Denmark, in March 1945.
 A Mosquito pulling away from its bombing run is visible on the extreme left, centre.

 The de Havilland Mosquito operated in many roles, performing medium bomber, reconnaissance, tactical strike, anti-submarine warfare, shipping attacks and night fighter duties, until the end of the war.
-On the 13th of July 1941, the first production PR Mosquito W4051 (a production fuselage combined with some prototype flying surfaces – see Prototypes and test flights) was sent to No. 1 Photographic Reconnaissance Unit (PRU), at RAF Benson.
+On 13 July 1941, the first production PR Mosquito W4051 (a production fuselage combined with some prototype flying surfaces – see Prototypes and test flights) was sent to No. 1 Photographic Reconnaissance Unit (PRU), at RAF Benson.
 The secret reconnaissance flights of this aircraft were the first operational missions of the Mosquito.
 In 1944, the journal Flight gave 19 September 1941 as date of the first PR mission, at an altitude "of some 20,000 ft".

 On 15 November 1941, 105 Squadron, RAF, took delivery at RAF Swanton Morley, Norfolk, of the first operational Mosquito Mk.
 B.IV bomber, serial no. W4064.
 Throughout 1942, 105 Squadron, based next at RAF Horsham St. Faith, then from 29 September, RAF Marham, undertook daylight low-level and shallow dive attacks.
-(Note: The main author of "Low Attack," John de L. Wooldridge, became Wing Commander of No. 105 Squadron in March 1943.
+(Note: The main author of "Low Attack", John de L. Wooldridge, became Wing Commander of No. 105 Squadron in March 1943.
 First published in 1944, it is a valuable contemporary first-hand account of the daylight low-level, pinpoint raiding phase of the Mosquito operations.
 The book's frontispiece is a map showing eighteen towns and cities in whose regions the attacks took place – several of these had more than one visit by the squadrons.
 It contains a commendation of the skill and high courage of the aircrews by Air Chief Marshal Sir Arthur Harris, referring to attacks on targets of first importance to the German war effort.
 This was at a time when the massed heavy night bomber raids were not yet fully mobilised.)
 Apart from the Oslo and Berlin raids, the strikes were mainly on industrial and infrastructure targets in occupied Netherlands and Norway, France and northern and western Germany.
 The crews faced deadly flak and fighters, particularly Focke-Wulf Fw 190s, which they called snappers.
 Germany still controlled continental airspace and the Fw 190s were often already airborne and at an advantageous altitude.
 Collisions within the formations also caused casualties.
 It was the Mosquito's excellent handling capabilities, rather than pure speed, that facilitated successful evasions.